jamesHasura/hasura_action_transform/README.md

 Request Transforms are enabled through the UI and therefore editing metadata is not required.

-There are two examples in this project of request transforms:
+There are two examples in this project of request body transforms:

 - reqTransformExOne
 - reqTransformExTwo